Elevenlabs AudioNative Player

 How to select competitors for SEO analysis?

-So, as we can see from the example above, in order to select competitors well for SEO analysis, we need to check whether our organic and business competitors are the same and create the list we want to analyze.
+So, as we can see from the example above, to select competitors well for SEO analysis, we need to check whether our organic and business competitors are the same and create the list we want to analyze.

 When selecting competitors for SEO analysis, we should consider companies that: